samash1729/Rental_Car_Backend/README.md

 For all Transactions:
 Example url - http://18.191.175.227:3000/transactions
 get request - It will return all transactions. post request - It can add new bookings.
-Fields required in request : name, vehicleNo, city, phoneNo, issueDate, returnDate put request - Not supported delete request - Will delete all transactions
+Fields required in request : name, vehicleNo, phoneNo, issueDate, returnDate put request - Not supported delete request - Will delete all transactions